-Prerequisite: A grade of C (2.0) or better in English 100, Africana Studies 120 or American Indian Studies 120 or Chicana and Chicano Studies 111B or Linguistics 100 or General Studies 260A or Rhetoric and Writing Studies 100 or 101.
+Prerequisite: A grade of C (2.0) or better in English 100, Africana Studies 120 or American Indian Studies 120 or Chicana and Chicano Studies 111B or Linguistics 100 or Rhetoric and Writing Studies 100 or 101.
 Proof of completion of prerequisite required: Copy of transcript.